 Speaking of which, the Garmin Lily may just become one of the best smartwatches for women.
 Those who want the appearance of a traditional watch while still being privy to some useful smartwatch features are the target audience here.
 Remember that there's bound to be a give and take when you choose a watch that's made to be stylish above all else.

 The Garmin Lily was released in February 2021 and initially retailed for $199.99 for the Sport model and $249.99 for the Classic model.
 It's available for purchase directly from Garmin as well as other major retailers, including Amazon, Best Buy, and Walmart.
-Now that it's been on the market for a year, you can often find the Garmin Lily available at a discounted price.
+Now that it's been on the market for several years, you can often find the Garmin Lily available at a discounted price.

 While there's only one size option, it's nice that the Garmin Lily comes in both a Classic and a Sport model.
 The Classic option is slightly more expensive, which can be attributed to the stainless steel bezel and Italian leather band.
 If you opt for the Sport model, you'll get an aluminum bezel and a silicone band.
 Each model is available in three color variants.
 At a modest 34mm, this is the smallest Garmin watch case on the market.
 The 14mm bands are ultra-slim and further add to the feminine aesthetic.